jsks/czhttpd/README.md

 ### Dependencies:
 - `file`
+- `cat`
-- `coreutils`
+- `expr`

 ### Usage:
 ```
 czhttpd [OPTIONS] <file or dir>
+- Configuration Options
+    -c :    Configuration file (default: ~/.config/czhttpd/czhttpd.conf)

 - Connection Options
-    -c :    Max number of connections to accept (default: 12)
+    -m :    Max number of connections to accept (default: 12)
     -p :    Port to bind to (default: 8080)
     -t :    Connection timeout in seconds (default: 5)

 - File Options
     -a :    Display hidden files in directories
     -i :    Specify index file (default: index.html)
-    -x :    Execute files with a given comma delimited list of file extensions as CGI scripts
+    -x :    Comma delimited list of file extensions to treat as CGI scripts

 - Output Options
-    -l :    Enable logging to existing file
+    -l :    Enable logging to existing file (default: /dev/null)
     -v :    Enable verbose output to stdout
     -h :    Print help message

-If no file or directory is given, czhttpd default to serving the current directory
+If no file or directory is given, czhttpd defaults to serving the current directory
 ```

+### Configuration:
+czhttpd supports an optional configuration file as a matter of convenience.
+The provided sample config lists the variables that can be overriden.

+By default, czhttpd searches for czhttpd.conf in `~/.config/czhttpd`.
+An alternative config file can be specified with the commandline option `-c`.

+### Examples:
+Start czhttpd on port 8000 with logging enabled `./czhttpd -p 8000 -l ~/.config/czhttpd/czhttpd.log`

+Run with CGI enabled for php, python, and perl `./czhttpd -x php,py,pl`

+Serve an instance of phpMyAdmin installed in ~/ with logging sent to stdout `./czhttpd -v -x php -i index.php ~/phpmyadmin`